 Other common operations measures include the returns, complaints received by customer service and the level of fraudulent payments.

 In this dashboard example, we chose to focus on sales, not costs and profits. (these were already in the profit and loss).
 We picked the biggest 3 products in the range for each website.
-The dashboard reports on the target (the KPI), the actual year to data (YTD) and the percentage variance.
+The dashboard reports on the target (the KPI), the actual year to date (YTD) and the percentage variance.

 Organising your marketing data plan